stairmoss/OREO-robot_dog/README.md

-# OREO-robot_dog
-Oreo is a small 3D-printed robot dog powered by an ESP32 and lightweight servo legs.
-Its compact body, strong joints, and simple two-servo leg design give it smooth, stable movement.
-With a clean internal layout for the battery and PCB, Oreo is built for easy assembly, testing, and fun robotics experiments.

-I designed my own compact robot dog based on a fully customized 3D-printed frame, optimised joints, and simplified electronics.
-My goal was to create a stable, lightweight, and beginner-friendly quadruped that uses only two servos per leg—one for the hip and one for the knee—while keeping the entire system clean and modular.

-The leg design originally used three servos (Alpha, Beta, Gamma).
-I reconfigured the structure to run on just the hip and knee servos.
-While preparing the electronics, I discovered that I connected the wrong servo positions on the PCB, so I reordered the servo pin configuration inside the main config file.
-After this correction, the robot walked as expected with smooth movement.
+🐕 OREO – Robot Dog

+Oreo is a small 3D printed robot dog made using ESP32 and servo motors.
+It is designed to be compact, lightweight and easy to assemble.
+The body has clean internal space for battery and PCB so wiring does not become messy.
+The robot uses a simple two-servo per leg mechanism which gives decent and stable walking.

+This robot is mainly built for learning quadruped robotics, PCB design and mechanical joints in a beginner friendly way.

+Why I Built This

+I wanted to build a robot dog that is not too complex but still functional.
+Many quadruped robots online use 3 servos per leg and complicated frames.
+I tried to simplify the design and reduce the servo count while keeping good stability.

+While building this project I learned a lot about:

+Quadruped leg movement

+Servo power management

+PCB mistakes and fixing them

+Mechanical strength of 3D printed joints

+This project went through multiple revisions and mistakes before finally working properly.

+Project Features

+4 leg quadruped robot

+Only 2 servos per leg (hip + knee)

-3D Printing
+Fully 3D printed structure

-I redesigned the frame to use screws instead of filament-based hinge pins so the joints are stronger and last longer.
+ESP32 based control

+Custom PCB with external USB port

+Modular and easy to repair design

+Design & Hardware

-The entire body prints nearly as one piece, with a rectangular opening on the underside for the battery pack and access to the main PCB.
+The body is mostly printed as one main frame with a bottom opening.
+This opening is used for battery and PCB access.
+A printed lid is used to close the body.

+Originally the leg used 3 servos (Alpha, Beta, Gamma).
+Later I redesigned the structure so only hip and knee servos are needed.
+This reduced cost and complexity.

+3D Printing Details
 Printing Notes

-Rotate the body upside down before slicing so the large opening faces upward.
+Rotate the body upside down before slicing so the large opening faces upward

-Print with supports under the overhangs.
+Use supports only for the body

-The lid prints without supports.

-The body uses threaded inserts to hold the lid and hips firmly.
+Lid does not need supports

-Hip components and ham sections must be printed twice each (left + right).
+Hip and ham parts must be printed twice (left and right)

-The shank hole requires a 3mm drill for the joint screw.
+Drill the shank joint hole using 3mm drill bit

-Tendons are made from straightened paper clips and are locked using printed pins.
+Tendons are made using straightened paper clips

+All joints use screws instead of filament pins so the joints last longer.

-PCB
+PCB & Electronics

-For durability, I added a full-size USB Type-B port so I don’t have to rely on the tiny USB connector on the ESP32 board.
-I repurposed an old USB cable by adding a 4-pin connector so it fits neatly into my PCB layout.
+I designed a custom PCB mainly to clean up wiring.
+I also added a full size USB Type-B connector because the ESP32 micro USB port is small and easy to break.

-A DC-DC boost regulator powers the servos.
-I set the regulator output to 5V before soldering to avoid overvoltage damage.
+A DC-DC buck/boost converter is used to power all servos.
+Before soldering, I adjusted the output voltage to exactly 5V to avoid servo damage.

-My PCB is fixed inside the body using four M2 screws.
+The PCB is mounted inside the body using four M2 screws.

-Software
+Software / Firmware

-I run custom firmware for gait control and servo synchronization.
-Because of my initial servo-pin mismatch, I modified the leg configuration file to swap hip and knee servo pins for all four legs.
+I use custom firmware for:

+Servo mapping

+Leg inverse kinematics

+Timing and movement control

+Basic walking gait

+At first I connected wrong servo positions on the PCB.
+Because of this the robot was moving incorrectly.
+I fixed this by swapping hip and knee pins in the config file.
+After this correction, walking became smooth.

-An INA219 current sensor driver exists in the firmware, but I removed that feature in my build because I’m keeping the design minimal.
+There is INA219 current sensor code in firmware, but I removed it in the actual build to keep things simple.

-Conclusion

-This build was challenging but extremely satisfying.
-The mechanics, PCB, and firmware all came together to form a reliable little robot dog.
-Anyone who wants to explore quadruped robotics can use this concept as a starting point.

-Update V2

-I revised the schematic and PCB again so each leg now has full connectors for all three servo positions.
-This means:

-Hip servos use the B headers

-Knee servos use the G headers

-A headers are unused
-With this change, no manual pin swapping is required in software.

-Custom Parts & Enclosures

-I created STL files for:

-Full body
+Assembly Instructions (Important)
+Step 1 – Print Parts

+Print all STL files:

-Body lid
+Body

+Lid

-Hip left/right
+Hip (L + R)

-Ham left/right
+Ham (L + R)

 Shank